-- Excavation contractor agreed upon a firm not to exceed the figure of \$107,000 "assuming that no extreme depth pockets of unsuitable material exists that do not show up in your soil borings." - Conditions are strictly construed. - No particular language or "code words" are needed to create a condition. - Discusses this condition as a "condition precedent," but it may be more like a "condition subsequent."
+- Excavation contractor agreed upon a firm not to exceed the figure of \$107,000 "assuming that no extreme depth pockets of unsuitable material exists that do not show up in your soil borings." - Seminal case often cited for its definition of condition precedent being "any fact except mere lapse of time which must exist or occur before a duty of immediate performance by the promisor can arise." - Conditions are strictly construed. - No particular language or "code words" are needed to create a condition. - Discusses this condition as a "condition precedent," but it may be more like a "condition subsequent."